sotolawal/quick-ship-label-preview/README.txt

 Contact
 Got Questions?
 Ping me on Teams or shoot me an email at tolu.lawal@epicor.com

 Thank you for all that you do!
-It's my hope this tool makes work much more enjoyable.
+It's my hope this tool makes our work that more enjoyable.